JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 In this post, we look to extend our reach within Micorosft Excel by doing the following:

-1. Describing the various data sources and how to import them into Excel
+1. Describing the various types of data sources and how to import them into Excel
-2. Using VBA, the programming language of Excel, to define our own functions
+2. Using VBA, the programming language of Excel, to define our own functions and subroutines
 3. Connecting to and interacting with a website's database programmatically through an interface called a Web API

 ## Data are Everywhere